Introduction to Transformers: an NLP Perspective: Efficient Models

 \item \textbf{Hybrid Methods}.
 Above, we have discussed a range of different sparse attention models.
 It is natural to explore methods that combine multiple models together to make use of their benefits in some way.
 A simple way to do this is to combine the attention fields of different models.
 For example, in \citet{zaheer-etal:2020big}'s system, the attention map is generated by considering three different sparse models, including local attention (chunked attention), global attention, and random attention\footnote{Here the global attention model attends each word only to a special word which accounts for the entire sequence and is often placed at the beginning of the sequence.
 The random attention model attends each word to a random set of the words of the sequence.}.
 The resulting model is still a sparse model, but is somewhat more robust as it involves multiple patterns from different perspectives of attention modeling.
-Another way of combining multiple attention models is to use different models for different heads in multi-head attention \citep{child-etal:2019generating,Beltagy-etal:2020Longformer}.
-For example, one can use one head as a local attention model, and use another head as a global attention model (see Figure \ref{fig:sparse-attention-map} (g-h)).
+Another way of combining multiple attention models is to use different models for different heads in multi-head attention~\citep{child-etal:2019generating,Beltagy-etal:2020Longformer}.
+For example, one can use one head as a local attention model, and use another head as a global attention model (see Figure~\ref{fig:sparse-attention-map} (g-h)).

-\end{itemize} One disadvantage of sparse models compared to dense models is that they are not computationally efficient on GPUs or CPUs.
-While sparse models can ideally reduce both the memory and computation requirements, the actual rate at which work can be done by sparse models is much slower than by dense models.
+\end{itemize} One disadvantage of sparse models compared to dense models is that they are often less efficient on GPUs/CPUs due to hardware constraints.
+While sparse models can ideally reduce both the memory and computation requirements, the computational throughput of sparse models is much slower than that of dense models.
 In practice, it is difficult for sparse models to approach the peak FLOPS of a GPU or CPU\footnote{FLOPS = floating point operations per second.}.
-Therefore, they are often used for the purpose of high memory efficiency, not really for the purpose of efficient computation.
-On the other hand, sparse models are still of great use to NLP practitioners in the context of memory-efficient Transformer, especially when Transformer systems are used to deal with extremely long sequences.
+Therefore, they are primarily used to improve memory efficiency rather than achieving raw computational speedups on current hardware.
+On the other hand, sparse models are still of great use to NLP practitioners in the context of memory-efficient Transformer, especially when Transformers are used to deal with extremely long sequences.